dresden-ocl/dresdenocl/ocl20forEclipse/eclipse/tudresden.ocl20.pivot.tools.codegen.ocl2java.test/resources/constraintkindtest/post/instrumented/post02.txt

         if (!new Boolean(true)) {
-        	// TODO Auto-generated code executed when constraint is violated. throw new RuntimeException("Error: Constraint was violated.");
+        	// TODO Auto-generated code executed when constraint is violated.
+        	String msg = "Error: Constraint 'testPost02' (post testPost02: true) was violated for Object static field or operation.";
+        	throw new RuntimeException(msg);
         }
         // no else.
     }